knetsolutions/educenter-hugo/exampleSite/content/english/course/ryu-sdn-crash-course.md

 # apply url
 apply_url : "https://www.udemy.com/course/beginners-sdn-course-with-ryu-controller-practical-handson/?referralCode=3C4DD08C0DB3F68704B7"
 # type
-type: "udemy-course"
+type: "course"
 ---

 ### About Course

+This course is avilable in UDEMY Platform.

+SDN self learning course.
+This is practical demo oriented course.
+For working professionals, This is crash course , help you to understand the Openflow SDN concepts with lab exercises in half day.
+You can setup SDN Test bed by yourselves and practice by yourselfs with REST API.

+All you need is, Ubuntu 18.04 VM/Desktop/Laptop for setting up the LAB.
+If you just follow the course, you would be able to understand/practice SDN Openflow concepts using REST API.

+For Students,  This course covers with Mininet topologies, Writing Custom Mininet Scripts,  RYU Controller Programming Exercises (L3 Switch, L4 Switch, Flow Timeouts, Flow Priorities, Flow Pipeline processing, Group tables, ARP PRoxy , etc )  This course talks about only OPENFLOW and Programming with RYU SDN CONTROLLER.
+This course will help you to do the Academic project in SDN .</p>

+### What you will learn?

-Software Defined Networking basis, Detailed openflow concepts with practical RYU exercises, Mininet , Mininet- WiFi (Wireless Topology), Writing Mininet scripts
+* Software Defined Networking basis, Detailed openflow concepts with practical RYU exercises, Mininet , Mininet- WiFi (Wireless Topology), Writing Mininet scripts

-Advanced Openflow concepts , such as meter table (QoS), group table (Load balancer, Sniffer). - REST API/ North bound Interface
+* Advanced Openflow concepts , such as meter table (QoS), group table (Load balancer, Sniffer). - REST API/ North bound Interface

-SDN Controller programming with RYU Controller..</p>
+* SDN Controller programming with RYU Controller.

 ### Requirements